To some it’s a dirty word. An act that should, under all circumstances, be avoided.

 The struggle went on for months.
 I learned how to play the mortgage game: get behind a few months, make a payment, get behind a few months, make a payment.
 As long as you were caught up within about 60 days they would essentially leave you alone.
 But after awhile, I started slipping further and further behind on my Northpoint mortgage loans.
 I tried to work with the bank, but they really wanted nothing to do with helping me save my house.
 They actually made the process of trying extremely difficult and it was set up in such a way that you were going to fail regardless.

 I had already drained what little IRA money I had, and was left with no savings and no safety net.
+During this time, I wondered what rights do bailiffs have if I keep failing at my payments.
 There were days I wasn’t sure how I was going to put gas in my car to get a client meeting out of town, let alone pay my mortgage or rent.

 I never in my wildest dreams had thought I would be in a position to lose my home.
 I loved my home.
 I had lived there for 13 years, THIRTEEN YEARS.
 I never once refinanced or took out a second mortgage.
 Yet, I still owed $124,000 and homes in my development were selling for a mere $79-89,000.
 Selling it wasn’t an option.
 So I continued to bust my ass and hustle the hell out of my business to try to make ends meet.